ilwookkim/cgNetwork/README.md

 Gene co-expression network analysis by mutation status

 ## **Abstract**
-There are number of gene networks that regulates by mutation by transcription target genes in various cancer.
-This package aims to analyze these networks under the certain mutation status.
+There are number of gene networks that regulates by mutation of transcription target genes in various cancer.
+This package aims to analyze the network of interesting gene under the certain mutation status.

 ## **Approach**
 In order to figure out these network, we analyze cancer RNAseq data from various database.